m-zagrajek/PCA/README.md

 # PCA
- Fully descriptive exercise of PCA application using scikitlearn.
+ Fully descriptive exercise of PCA application using scikit-learn, pandas, numpy and matplotlib Python libraries.